micka-coder/talmedia/tanakh/judges/tanakh-judges-chapter-20-rashi_en.md

 ### passuk 33
 <b> Baal Tamar.</b> The plain of Yericho.<sup>7</sup><i class="footnote">“Tamar”, lit. “date”, alludes to Yericho, “The city of dates.”
 Devarim, 34:3.</i>
 <b>Poured.</b> Extended themselves, as in "He shall draw the Yardein into his mouth,"<sup>8</sup><i class="footnote">Eyov, 40:23.</i> "You drew me from the womb."<sup>9</sup><i class="footnote">Tehilim, 22:10.</i>
 <b>Maareh Gev'ah.</b> From a narrow pass, the "nakedness,"<sup>10</sup><i class="footnote">“Maareh” is from <i>“Ervah,”</i> nakedness.</i> or exposed overlook of Givas Binyomin; its uncovered part from which it was defenseless against conquest, as in, "You have come to gaze at the nakedness of the land."<sup>11</sup><i class="footnote">Beraishis, 42:9.
-Yoseif accused his brothers of spying, claiming. that they were seeking Egypt’s “nakedness,” or exposed, defenseless areas.</i>
+Yossef accused his brothers of spying, claiming. that they were seeking Egypt’s “nakedness,” or exposed, defenseless areas.</i>

 ### passuk 34